Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 [[The Chosen]]

 *Your birth was prophesied.
-You are [[the Chosen]] One, and with your abilities you can save the world.
+You are [[The Chosen]] One, and with your abilities you can save the world.
 If you fail, all will be destroyed.
 It all rests on you.
 Only you.*

 To make your Chosen, first pick a name.
 Then follow the instructions below to decide your look, ratings, fate, [[moves]], [[gear]], and your special weapon.
 Finally, introduce yourself and pick [[history]].